cran-task-views/Survival/Survival.md

 -   The `r pkg("currentSurvival")` package estimates the current cumulative incidence and the current leukaemia free survival function.
--   The `r pkg("survJamda")` package provides functions for performing meta-analyses of gene expression data and to predict patients' survival and risk assessment.
 -   The `r pkg("KMsurv")` package includes the data sets from Klein and Moeschberger (1997).
 The package
     `r pkg("SMPracticals")` that accompanies Davidson (2003)